sumgup/MySecondLife/_posts/2019-11-06-WhyUXDesignIsEssentialForSuccessOfYourBusinessFromDayOne.md

 A tech company is conditioned to think from the perspective of what technology can offer not what the user wants.
 Steve Jobs has clearly reasoned success behind Apple:

-**'You've got to start with the customer experience and work backwards to the technology.
-You can't start with the technology and try to figure out where can I sell it.'
-Steve Jobs**
+> You've got to start with the customer experience and work backwards to the technology.
+You can't start with the technology and try to figure out where can I sell it.
+>
+> Steve Jobs
+>

 ## Cost Of Mistakes made during Software Development